-Hue is best known for its Imperial Citadel once ruled by the Nguyen Dynasty emperors who used the fertile riverbanks of the Perfume River to build their legacy.
+Hue is home to the Imperial Citadel once ruled by the Nguyen Dynasty emperors who used the fertile riverbanks of the Perfume River to build their empire.

-Hue is a cool place to visit because the city is alive with both history and delicious restaurants for Vietnam gastronomes.
+Hue is a cool place to visit because the city is filled with history and delicious restaurants for Vietnam gastronomes.
 You are never too far from a great meal anywhere in Hue.

-One of the best things to do in Hue is to explore the palaces and pavilions of the Hue Imperial Citadel.
-It is here you can also visit the tombs of emperors Tu Duc, Khai Dinh and Minh Mang.
+One of the best things to do in Hue is explore the palaces and pavilions of the Hue Imperial Citadel.
+Here you can also visit the tombs of emperors Tu Duc, Khai Dinh and Minh Mang.

 - Visit the Tu Hieu Pagoda